OSGConnect/OUTDATED-tutorial-fsurf/README.md

                  face.gca                                           \
                  ../subjects/SUBJECT/mri/orig/SUBJECT_defaced.mgz

-Here, `001.mgz` is the original scan and the `SUBJECT_defaced.mgz` is the dafaced file.

 If the `mri_deface` program cannot find the needed `*.gca` files (the standard FreeSurfer parameter files), you can fetch and unzip them: